ohir/octok/README.md

        other : value
            } : dict closes

- ^^ Raw Multiline ----------------- // :== makes a raw block to the VALUE
+ ^^ Raw Multiline :   // Use :==
-  mtx :== xHereRaw // block of raw text follows.
+  mtx :== xHereRaw    // below multiline block will be a VALUE of mtx.
-      Now multiline text can span many lines.
-It ends at the boundary string that is provided after the :== marker.
-Custom boundary string must have at least 8 bytes and only 8 bytes of it matters.
-      If custom is not given, boundary string defaults to ==RawEnd.
+      This^^^^^^^^ is a custom boundary string.
+It must have at least 8 bytes and exactly 8 bytes of it matters.
+If no custom boundary given (or it is too short), the ==RawEnd default one is used.
-      Now, anything from x of xHereRaw to the end of line is a comment.
+      Here block ends at a space before the x of xHereRaw.
 ```

 [More about OCONF](https://github.com/ohir/oconf-std-outdated)